Costa Rica Farm Land for Sale: Your Guide to Productive, Scenic Investment Opportunities

 Zoning, legal water, slopes, and road access must be verified before any construction or subdivision, especially if the intended use includes lodging, a restaurant, a retreat center, or commercial agriculture.

-Even when a property feels like a natural paradise, due diligence is essential.
+Farm land purchases require careful due diligence because water rights, zoning, access, environmental restrictions, and agricultural regulations can significantly impact a property’s value and future use.
 Before you buy costa rica farms, confirm what is legally registered, what is physically usable, and what can actually be built.

 Verify title through the Registro Nacional and confirm the cadastral map, boundaries, ownership, easements, liens, and whether the property is free of legal disputes.